 - 1. Donate \$300 = full cost of one cleft surgery (surgeons, hospital, pre/post-operative medication). - 2.
 Donate \$25 a month for 12 months = full cost of one cleft surgery. - 3.
 Donate \$3,000 = full cost of a surgical camp for ten cleft surgeries. - 4.
-Fundraising through a golf day, BBQ, celebration giving (in lieu of presents for a birthday, anniversary etc.), trivia night, walkathon, spellathon or free dress day in conjunction with a local school etc. - 5.
+To plan/implement an Operation Cleft District Grant as the named sponsor for up to 30 life changing surgeries in a remote region hospital in Bangladesh. - 5.
+Fundraising through a golf day, BBQ, celebration giving (in lieu of presents for a birthday, anniversary etc.), trivia night, walkathon, spellathon or free dress day in conjunction with a local school etc. - 6.
 Spreading the word about this unique Rotary club project and encouraging others to support our work for underprivileged Bangladeshi children who were born with a cleft lip and/or palate.

-Key Operation Cleft events 2018-2019
+Key Operation Cleft events 2019-20